NEZNAMY/TAB/.github/wiki/feature_guide_layout.md

   * [Example 1 - Per-server columns](#example-1---per-server-columns)

 # About
 This feature allows you to customize all 80 tablist slots.
-Displaying less than 4 columns is currently not supported.
+Displaying less than 4 columns is currently not supported ([here's why](https://gist.github.com/NEZNAMY/3dfcbf7d44283735d3c18266a2851651)).
 This feature can be enabled and configured in **config.yml** file under **layout** section.

 This feature is only available for versions **1.8** and up due to massive tablist changes, which would make 1.7- compatibility require a complete rewrite of the functionality and could still cause all kinds of visual issues, including, but not limited to compatibility with other plugins adding/removing players from the tablist.